skorpi0n/inclinotifier/README.md

 # Milestones already reached
 1. Proof of concept with working caravan X/Z tilt visualization (build 3e385b8)

+# Not working (not possible at the moment)
+1. Audio notifications / SpeechSynthesis
+	For SpeechSynthesis to work, it needs user interactionin the form of a click or similar

 # Milestones to reach
 1. Toggle Push / Audio notification (when smartwatch is not available) Text to speech